|

 Finnish cellist TIMO-VEIKKO VALVE has

-soloed in Finland with major orchestras including
+soloed in Finland with major orchestras

-the Finnish Radio Symphony and the Helsinki
+including the Finnish Radio Symphony and the

-String Chamber Orchestra.
-He has appeared as a
+Helsinki String Chamber Orchestra.
+He has

-Great Britain, Germany, Belgium, South Africa,
+France, Ireland, Great Britain, Germany,

-and Norway, and has performed in numerous
+Belgium, South Africa, and Norway, and has

-festivals.
-Second prize winner in the Eurovision
+winner in the Eurovision Grand Prix for Young

-concerto with Sinfonia Lahti conducted by Paavo Berglund, a solo
+performance of Schumann's concerto with Sinfonia Lahti conducted

-recital in the Lux Musicae festival, and a solo appearance with I
+by Paavo Berglund, a solo recital in the Lux Musicae festival, and a

-PALPITI at the Ford Amphitheatre the 6th Annual International
+solo appearance with I PALPITI at the Ford Amphitheatre the 6th

-Laureates Festival.
+Annual International Laureates Festival.

 |